Veridian-Zenith/peguni_draem-la/README.md

 A Text-Based Virtual Pet Simulator

-> "Peguni Draem'la" means "Whispered Companion" in the conlang Vaesktöng.
+> “Peguni Draem'la” means “Whispered Companion” in the constructed language Vaesktöng.
-Form a bond with your digital pet, care for it, and explore your world—all through your terminal.
+Build a bond with your digital pet, nurture it, and explore your world — all from your terminal.